on January 9, 2018 (last modified on May 17, 2022) • 27 minute read

 So, how do you know which strategy is right for you?
 The answer is not straightforward, otherwise, bots could be running your marketing!
 Instead, think of these suggestions as a checklist.
 If you are looking to grow your leads from inbound marketing, you can try multiple tactics.

 Every tactic centers around one KPI: your visitor-lead conversion ratio.
-If you want to stay on top of that ratio for every page on your site in real-time and for free, here are a couple options.
+If you want to stay on top of that ratio for every page on your site in real-time and for free, leverage the insights that a lead generation dashboard provides

 The Blog Quality Metrics dashboard lets you track engagement and conversion on a page-by-page basis.